-- Sec.
-3. The Bishop may establish a Council on Deacons to oversee, study, and promote the Diaconate. - Sec.
+Declaration of conformity. (d) The testimonial having been presented to the Bishop, and there being no sufficient objection on medical, psychological, moral, or spiritual grounds, the Bishop may ordain the Candidate to the Diaconate under this Canon; and at the time of ordination the Candidate shall subscribe publicly and make, in the presence of the Bishop, the declaration required in Article VIII of the Constitution.
+CANON 7: Of the Life and Work of Deacons Sec.
+1. Deacons serve directly under the authority of and are accountable to the Bishop, or in the absence of the Bishop, the Ecclesiastical Authority of the Diocese.
+Community of Deacons.
+Sec.
+2 .
+Deacons canonically resident in each Diocese constitute a Community of Deacons, which shall meet from time to time.
+The Bishop may appoint one or more of such Deacons as Archdeacon(s) to assist the Bishop in the formation, deployment, supervision, and support of the Deacons or those in preparation to be Deacons, and in the implementation of this Canon.
+Council on Deacons.
+Sec.
+3 .
+The Bishop may establish a Council on Deacons to oversee, study, and promote the Diaconate.
+Rights and responsibilities.
+Sec.
 4. The Bishop, after consultation with the Deacon and the Member of the Clergy or other leader exercising oversight, may assign a Deacon to one or more congregations, other communities of faith or non-parochial ministries.
-Deacons assigned to a congregation or other community of faith act under the authority of the Member of the Clergy or other leader exercising oversight in all matters concerning the congregation. - (a) Subject to the Bishop's approval, Deacons may have a letter of agreement setting forth mutual responsibilities in the assignment, and, if such a letter exists, it is subject to renegotiation with the Vestry/Bishop's Committee after the resignation of the Rector or the Priest-in-Charge. - (b) Deacons shall report annually to the Bishop or the Bishop's designee on their life and work. - (c) Deacons may serve as administrators of congregations or other communities of faith, but no Deacon shall be in charge of a congregation or other community of faith. - (d) Deacons may accept chaplaincies in any hospital, prison, or other institution. - (e) Deacons may participate in the governance of the Church.

-(f) For two years following ordination, new Deacons shall

-continue a process of formation authorized by the Bishop.
+Deacons assigned to a congregation or other community of faith act under the authority of the Member of the Clergy or other leader exercising oversight in all matters concerning the congregation. (a) Subject to the Bishop's approval, Deacons may have a letter of agreement setting forth mutual responsibilities in the assignment, and, if such a letter exists, it is subject to renegotiation with the Vestry/Bishop's Committee after the resignation of the Rector or the Priest-in-Charge. (b) Deacons shall report annually to the Bishop or the Bishop's designee on their life and work. (c) Deacons may serve as administrators of congregations or other communities of faith, but no Deacon shall be in charge of a congregation or other community of faith. (d) Deacons may accept chaplaincies in any hospital, prison, or other institution.
+Mentors. (e) Deacons may participate in the governance of the Church. (f) For two years following ordination, new Deacons shall continue a process of formation authorized by the Bishop. (g) The Bishop or the Bishop's designee, in consultation with the Commission, shall assign each newly ordained Deacon a mentor Deacon where a suitable mentor Deacon is available.
+The mentor and Deacon and shall meet regularly for at least one year to provide guidance, information, and a sustained dialogue about diaconal ministry.